spectrocloud/librarium/docs/docs-content/integrations/portworx_operator.md

 #### Integration With External Etcd

-Use the folllowing steps to integrate Portworx to an external Etcd server by following the steps below.
+Use the following steps to integrate Portworx to an external Etcd server by following the steps below.

 1. During the cluster profile creation, select the Portworx pack and click on the **Presets** button in the top right corner of the pack user interface.